bbauska/JS-Eloquent/README.md

 outputting a grid of the given width and height.

 <blockquote>
-*"People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones."*
+<i>"People think that computer science is the art of geniuses but the
+actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones."</i>

 ---Donald Knuth
 </blockquote>